Petar Bojović: Death

-One of the most famous historical myths in Serbia is that Petar Bojović was tortured by new communist authorities following liberation of Belgrade and that he died from consequences of that torture.
-Bojović was indeed questioned by new authorities for three days, however according Kosta Rakić, close family friend of Bojović, elderly commander wasn't harmed in any way during interrogation.
+One of the most famous historical myths in Serbia is that Bojović was tortured by the new communist authorities following the liberation of Belgrade in October 1944 and that he died from the consequences of that torture.
+Bojović was indeed questioned by the new authorities for three days, however according to Kosta Rakić, a close family friend of Bojović, the elderly commander was not harmed in any way during the interrogation.
 Two months passed between the questioning and Bojović's death.
-Later two members of Yugoslav Partisans, including an officer, broke into vojvoda's home, insulted him and stole his sabre.
-Bojović's son Dobrica than hit officer down the stairs, and than both Partisans ran away.
-Vojvoda was disturbed by the incident, but wasn't physically harmed during it.
-Bojović died during on January 19 1945 from pneumonia.
+Later two members of the Yugoslav Partisans, including an officer, broke into his home, insulted him and stole his sabre.
+Bojović's son Dobrica then hit the officer who fell down the stairs, and then both Partisans ran away.
+Bojović was disturbed by the incident, but wasn't physically harmed during it.
+Bojović died on January 19 1945 from pneumonia.

-Bojović wasn't buried with military and state honors, but privately.
-This was expected as Bojović was a commander of a army that capitulated in 1941 and state that didn't exist anymore.
-Two members of OZNA were present at a funeral.
+Bojović was not buried with military and state honors, but privately.
+This was expected as Bojović was a commander of the Yugoslav Royal Army that capitulated in 1941 and state that didn't exist anymore.
+Two members of OZNA were present at his funeral.